Raigyo/laravel-api/readme.md

 __$ php artisan make:test UserTest --unit__

-The test has already been created: tests/Feature/TaskTest.php
+In this app, the test has already been created: tests/Feature/TaskTest.php

 __$ vendor/bin/phpunit__